 Nationals' Anthony Rendon: Remains out Monday

-Rendon (elbow) remains out of the lineup Monday against the Rockies, Thomas Harding of MLB.com reports.
+Rendon (elbow) is not in the lineup for Monday's game against the Cardinals.

-Rendon took a pitch off his elbow Saturday against the Marlins and has yet to get back on the field.
-Howie Kendrick starts at third base for the second straight game.
+Rendon is set to miss a third straight game -- and his seventh in the last eight contests -- as he continues to nurse a bruised elbow.
+The issue has reportedly swollen up over the past two days, making a trip to the injured list possible if he doesn't show improvement in the coming days.
+Howie Kendrick is starting at third base and hitting cleanup in place of Rendon on Monday.

 More News